About Us

 Cathy received a Bachelor of Science in Nursing from Villanova University, Master of Science in Nursing from the University of Pennsylvania, and a Master of Business Administration (Executive) from Drexel University.
 She has served as clinical faculty at the University of Pennsylvania in the School of Nursing.

-Cathy is currently serving on board of directors, at CARIE (The Center for Advocacy and Rights and Interests of Elders) and has served on the National Advisory Board for Women in Healthcare and the American Heart Association Go Red for Women Board.
+Cathy has served on board of directors, at CARIE (The Center for Advocacy and Rights and Interests of Elders), the National Advisory Board for Women in Healthcare and the American Heart Association Go Red for Women Board.